 - Remember to allow Adobe Reader Updater to update to the current version or else manually update by selecting Check for Updates... under the Help menu

-Adobe Reader versions 11.0.7 and above function correctly in Windows 8.1 Update.
-Microsoft Reader functions as a basic PDF reader within the Modern/tiled environment.
+Adobe Reader versions 11.0.12 and above function as expected in the release version of Windows 10.
+Microsoft Reader functions as a basic PDF reader within the Modern environment.

 OS X compatibility